jddixon/hamt_go/doc/index.md

 value can be found using the key, where the root table has `2^18` slots).
 As the root table approaches the number of entries in size, this falls to about 1.0 us, or 500ns/op.

 These figures were obtained from *single-threaded* tests.
+With some degree of concurrency, the code runs at about 370 ns/op.

 ## References